OuhscBbmc/redcap-manual-v1/designadv/econsent.md

 In REDCap, click on the *Consent* form in Online Designer to get to the screen where we will create variables to replicate the fields shown above.
 We will have the following fields and variable types:

+- If you will be using multiple languages, a multiple-choice language selection field.
+For example, you might have English recorded as en and Español recorded as es. **Important note:** You will need to add the action tag @LANGUAGE-SET when creating this field.
-- A signature field for the participant's signature.
+- A signature field for the participant's signature
-- Separate text variables for the participant's first and last names, even if they do not appear as separate fields on the pdf; separate fields are required in the e-Consent Framework in REDCap
+- The participant's name.
+The e-Consent Framework in REDCap will ask for first and last name, but if it is one field, you can put it in place of first name in the e-Consent Framework.
 - A date variable for the date of signature
-- A signature field for the person obtaining consent
+- A signature field for the person obtaining consent.
+REDCap now has a field type *Enhanced Signature,* which allows the person completing the e-consent form to either sign their name with their finger/mouse or to type their name, which will be displayed in script.
 - A text variable for the typed name of the person obtaining consent
 - A date variable for the consent obtainer's date of signature.

-Other consent forms may have fields for a witness to sign and for a child to sign indicating his or her assent.
+Other consent forms may have other fields for you to create.
+For example, there may be fields for a witness to sign and for a child to sign indicating his or her assent.
 (Children cannot sign a legal form granting consent; the parent or guardian must grant consent.
 But obtaining assent from a child old enough to understand that s/he will be participating in a study is the ethical choice.)
-You will create those fields as well.

 Create the needed consent fields listed above.
 Make sure the participant's signature is a **required** field by clicking the button shown below.